Hello and welcome to Radio Prague. I'm Vladimir Tax and here's the news. First the headlines.

 These are the main points and now the news in more detail.

 And finally, the weather forecast.
-We are expecting a mostly clear day, afternoon highs should range from 16 to 20 degrees Celsius.
-And a brief outlook for Wednesday and Thursday - it should be much the same, partially cloudy with highest daytime temperatures around 20 degrees Celsius.
+We are expecting a mostly clear and relatively warm day, with afternoon highs ranging from 4 to 8 degrees Celsius.

 And that's the end of the news.

 Czech researchers develop top-grade respirator for 3D printing

 “I am taking it minute by minute” – Foreigners in the Czech Republic on quarantine and being cut off from their families

 Why Chinese masks destined for Italy were seized (not ‘stolen’) by Czech authorities

 Coronavirus: Czech scientists focus on role proteins play in spreading COVID-19